Affiliated Computer Services

 Find the privatizers and profiteers at OutsourcingAmericaExposed.org.

 Affiliated Computer Services, Inc. (ACS), is a private firm that specializes in the privatization of government administrative services for some of the nation's most vulnerable citizens.
-Since 2009, it has been a subsidiary of the publicly-traded Xerox Corporation (NYSE:XRX)
+Since 2009, it has been a subsidiary of the publicly-traded Xerox Corporation (NYSE:XRX) In 2012, Xerox announced that it would be retiring the ACS name.
+The business now operates as Xerox Services.

 The services ACS markets include processing Medicaid claims, managing the electronic toll collection system E-ZPass, servicing student loans, processing child support payments, managing electronic payment card programs (such as Temporary Aid to Needy Families, Unemployment Insurance, Social Security Insurance), and processing parking tickets.
 ACS obtains contracts to perform functions as administration, including health care claims processing; finance and accounting; human resources; payment processing; sales, marketing, and customer care call centers; and supply chain management in both the public and private sector.
 As of August 2013, ACS has over 74,000 employees.
 Its parent company, Xerox, grossed $22.39 billion in revenues for the fiscal year 2012, with nearly $1.2 billion in total profits.